dougmac3/KES_AEScriptsInfo/README.md

 # aescripts-JSX-licensing-framework
-Licensing framework for jsx scripts
+Licensing framework for jsx scripts.
+This framework is compatible with After Effects CS4 and up.

 <a name="usage"></a>